-RAD 125 - Fuch's Radiographic Principles II (3 cr)
+RAD 125 - Radiographic Principles II (3 cr)

 This course continues with the concepts introduced in RAD 115.
 Students learn about radiation protection and use of protective devices.
-Film and film holders are emphasized.
-Students learn about radiation processing chemicals, darkroom design and care are emphasized.
+Image holders are emphasized.
+Students learn about the principles and concepts of scientific measurement, molecular theory, matter and energy, and electricity, magnetism and circuitry.
+Particular emphasis is placed on imaging modalities, x- ray circuitry, and the principles and production of x-rays.
 Prerequisite: RAD 115.
 (SCC)